DinoChiesa/Apigee-Java-XOP-Handler/README.md

        <Property name="action">edit_1</Property>
      </Properties>
      <ClassName>com.google.apigee.edgecallouts.XopHandler</ClassName>
-     <ResourceURL>java://apigee-custom-xop-handler-20221207.jar</ResourceURL>
+     <ResourceURL>java://apigee-custom-xop-handler-20230512.jar</ResourceURL>
    </JavaCallout>
    ```

-3. use the Edge UI, or a command-line tool like
+3. use the Apigee UI, or a command-line tool like
    [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js-examples/blob/master/importAndDeploy.js) or
    [apigeetool](https://github.com/apigee/apigeetool-node)
    or similar, to import your proxy into an Edge organization, and then deploy the proxy .